CSCfi/csc-user-guide/docs/support/tutorials/nextflow-puhti.md

 nextflow run  <workflow.nf> [options]
 ```

-## 6. Optional Tutorial - Demonstration of WtP Nextflow pipeline
+## 6. (Optional) tutorial - Demonstration of WtP Nextflow pipeline

 WtP is a scalable and easy-to-use workflow for phage identification and analysis.
 More details about the pipeline can be found [here](https://github.com/replikation/What_the_Phage).

-Login to puhti and install nextflow using conda environment as instructed above.
+Login to Puhti and install Nextflow using conda environment as instructed above.

 ## Set-up WtP pipeline on Puhti

-You can either clone WtP GitHub repository to your project directory in scratch drive on Puhti as below:
+You can either clone WtP GitHub repository to your project directory in scratch drive  as below:

 ```
 cd  /Path_on_scratch